ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 This section gives an overview of how to use the ACE framework {{RFC9200}} together with the authenticated key establishment protocol EDHOC {{I-D.ietf-lake-edhoc}}.
 By doing so, a client (C) and a resource server (RS) generate an OSCORE Security Context {{RFC8613}} associated with authorization information, and use that Security Context to protect their communications.
 The parameters needed by C to negotiate the use of this profile with the authorization server (AS), as well as the OSCORE setup process, are described in detail in the following sections.

 RS maintains a collection of authentication credentials.
 These are related to OSCORE Security Contexts associated with authorization information for all the clients that RS is communicating with.
-The authorization information is maintained as policy that is used as input to the processing of requests from those clients.
+The authorization information is input to the processing of requests from those clients.

 This profile specifies how C requests an access token from AS for the resources it wants to access on an RS, by sending an access token request to the /token endpoint, as specified in {{Section 5.8 of RFC9200}}.
 The access token request and response MUST be confidentiality protected and ensure authenticity.
 The use of EDHOC and OSCORE between C and AS is RECOMMENDED in this profile, in order to reduce the number of libraries that C has to support.
 However, other protocols fulfilling the security requirements defined in {{Section 5 of RFC9200}} MAY alternatively be used, such as TLS {{RFC8446}} or DTLS {{RFC9147}}.